 Employment can be on or off campus.
 If students work on campus, they typically work for a department or organization at Wright State University.
 If students work off campus, the employer is usually a private, nonprofit organization or a public agency.
 Students can contact Career Services by calling 937-775-2556 for more information on current student employment opportunities.

 The student will receive a W-2 Form at the end of the calendar year and the student is responsible for reporting necessary wages earned to the IRS as taxable income when completing a federal income tax return

 Students are not required to participate in the Federal Work-Study program to secure a job as a student employee, however there are benefits to the participating in the program.
 Many employers prefer to hire Federal Work-Study students because the federal government subsidizes 75% of the student's wages.

 Another benefit to participating in the program occurs when filing the FAFSA for a future aid year.
 The U.S. Department of Education will exclude any wages earned by the student in a Federal Work-Study position from the student's total earned income.
 This can potentially increase the student's financial need for the future aid year.

 On the student's Award Notice, the Office of Financial Aid will offer a maximum amount of wages the student can earn in a Federal Work-Study position for the aid year.
 Students earn at least the current minimum hourly wage, however the hourly wage may be higher depending upon the position.

-The Career Center monitors students' total wages earned in the Federal Work-Study Program and will notify both the student and employer when the student is nearing the maximum amount of wages accepted by the student on his or her Award Notice.
+Career Services monitors students' total wages earned in the Federal Work-Study Program and will notify both the student and employer when the student is nearing the maximum amount of wages accepted by the student on his or her Award Notice.

 Students must be enrolled at least half-time each term to participate in the Federal Work-Study program.